BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/JSON-localStorage.md

 }
 ```

-Now, load the page into a browser and view the result.
+Now, refresh the page and view the result.

-The `addToArticle()` function uses the [DOM](/S05-JsAndDom) to add a paragraph to the `<article>` with a name and a value.
+The `addToArticle()` function uses the [DOM](JsAndDom) to add a paragraph to the `<article>` with a name and a value.
 We'll use it through the rest of this walkthrough to insert information into the page.

 ## Converting To and From JSON